Lens: Magnification

+Summary

 Images of black letters in a thin convex lens of focal length f are shown in red.
 Selected rays are shown for letters E, I and K in blue, green and orange, respectively.
 E (at 2f) has an equal-size, real and inverted image; I (at f) has its image at infinity; and K (at f/2) has a double-size, virtual and upright image.

 Note that the images of letters H, I, J, and i are located far away from the lens such that they are not shown here.
 What is also shown here that the ray that is parallelly incident on the lens and refracted toward the second focal point f determines the image size while other rays help to locate the image location.